NATIONAL CANCER INSTITUTE - CANCER.GOV

 Established Technologies

-We have one NovaSeq XPlus, two NovaSeq 6000, two Nextseq 2000, two MiSeq, one 10X Genomics, Mission Bio, PIP seq, PacBio Revio and Sequel, Oxford nanopore (ONT) technologies for our sequencing and Optical Mapping Bionano.
+We have two NovaSeq XPlustwo NovaSeq 6000, two Nextseq 2000, one MiSeq, one 10X Genomics, Mission Bio, PIP seq, PacBio Revio and Sequel, Oxford nanopore (ONT) technologies for our sequencing and Optical Mapping Bionano.

 De Novo Sequencing